Nutrience Infusion Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-First, we note salmon oil.
+First, we note the use of salmon oil.
 Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

 Next, we find coconut oil, a natural oil rich in medium-chain fatty acids.

 Medium-chain triglycerides have been shown to improve cognitive function in older dogs.1

 Because of its proven safety2 as well as its potential to help in the treatment of canine cognitive dysfunction syndrome (CDS) and chronic skin disorders, MCT can be considered a positive addition to this recipe.

 Next, yeast extract is the common name for a broad group of products made by removing the cell wall from the yeast organism.

 A significant number of these ingredients are added as specialized nutritional supplements while others are used as flavor enhancers.